Low-Overhead Tailoring and Learning of Noise in Graph States: Validity and complexity of WHT

 We decompose $\bfb=\bfb_1+\bfb_2$, where $\bfb_1\in V,\;\bfb_2\in V^{\perp}$.
 Then we note that $(H\mu)_\bfb$ depends only on the $\bfb_1$, not $\bfb_2$.
 Hence let us say $(H\mu)_\bfb=(H\mu)_{\bfb_1}$.
 Taking the square [or ($p\in \mathbb{N}$)-th] root to them requires $\mathcal{O}(|V|)$-time.
 Next, the final value is for $\bfu=\bfu_1+\bfu_2\in \bfZ^n_2$ with the same manner of decomposition,

 Therefore, $p$ also has the support on $V$.
-Furthermore, after changing the basis, we can treat $V$ as a subspace spanned by some of trivial bases and then we can proceed the FWHT as usual.
-It takes $\mathcal{O}(|V|\log(|V|))$-time~\cite{alman2023}. \end{proof} We easily note that $\mathcal{O}(|V|)$-sized memory is required.
-Moreover, we can use the same logic to solve Eq.~\eqref{eq:main_2markovian_eq_storage}.
-The only thing that changes is the degree of root.
+Furthermore, when we operate WHT, we can treat $V$ as a subspace spanned by some of the trivial bases as usual.
+Hence, it takes $\mathcal{O}(|V|\log(|V|))$-time~\cite{alman2023} for WHT. \end{proof} We easily note that $\mathcal{O}(|V|)$-sized memory is required.
+Moreover, we can use the same logic to solve Eq.~(15) in the main text.
+The only thing that changes is the degree of the root.